Skip to content

 United States

-Defense News and the Washington Post reported this week that the White House suspended PAC-3 export approvals worldwide after more than 800 rounds were expended in three days of Iran war operations 1.
-Annual US production runs at roughly 600.
-The arithmetic does not reconcile with even a single restock cycle, let alone two.
+The White House suspended Patriot export approvals globally after more than 800 PAC-3 rounds were expended in three days of Iran war operations, against an annual US production rate of roughly 600.

 Treasury's Russian crude waiver expired on 11 April with wire reporting from Reuters, Semafor and Bloomberg pointing to renewal worth roughly $150 million a day to Moscow at current Urals prices.